MicrosoftDocs/microsoft-salescopilot-docs/articles/insights-partner-apps.md

 > [!NOTE]
 > Currently, related records from partner applications are shown only for opportunities and accounts.

-All the information about related records comes from the partner applications. the Sales app renders the related record information retrieved from the partner application through the Power Platform connector. the Sales app does not edit or filter the information.
+All the information about related records comes from the partner applications.
+The Sales app renders the related record information retrieved from the partner application through the Power Platform connector.
+The Sales app does not edit or filter the information.

 You can perform the following actions on the related records:
 - To see record details, select the record.